Peer-Reviewed Articles

 “Beyond the First Battle: Navigating the Uncertainty of War’s Second Stage.” (with Zhejun Qiu and William Spaniel) (R&R at International Studies Quarterly)

 Abstract: Many wars are fought in distinct phases, where some underlying capabilities in one portion may have no bearing on later portions.
 However, existing models of bargaining while fighting treat battles as identical.
 We relax that assumption and examine what happens when a source of uncertainty only affects some phases.
 Under such conditions, standard convergence results fail.
 More specifically, we find that separating equilibria do not exist in the current period if types have identical likelihoods of winning the upcoming battle, even if later battles do depend on type.
 Thus, we have a natural information-based explanation for long wars.
-A case study of the Shining Path in Peru illustrates the mechanism.
+A case study of the Shining Path in Peru illustrates the mechanism

 Working Papers